ShyamStha/Building-Compiler-/README.md

-# Lets_Build_a_Compiler_LIVE
+# Building Compiler
 This is a python implementation of JamieBuild's "Super Tiny Compiler"

 ## Overview

 [JamieBuilds](https://github.com/jamiebuilds/the-super-tiny-compiler) developed a wonderfully educative compiler example a few years ago in Javascript, and this is a 250 line python implementation.
-It's the code for [this](https://youtu.be/jeOU6KJFi8c) live Battle Royale game show hosted by Siraj Raval on Youtube.
 It takes an input expression in LISP and converts it into C.

 ## Dependencies